Community Dietitians support the whole school approach to health and are concerned with all food and drink provided in schools.

-Eat Better Feel Better has been set up to inspire and support parents and families to make healthier changes to how they shop, cook and eat.
+Eat Better Feel Better – Parent Club – Has been set up to inspire and support parents and families to make healthier changes to how they shop, cook and eat.
 It has easy recipes for school-night teas, handy hints for meal planning and cook along videos to try.

 Food For Life Scotland – Aim to provide a framework to help your school explore the ways that food is intertwined with every aspect of our lives, including our health and well-being, and the health of our global communities, economies and environments.
 Find out whats happening in schools around your area, share your ideas and recipes…

 Food Standards Scotland – Have an education pack of resources which is intended to help teachers deliver the Health and Wellbeing areas of the Curriculum for Excellence.
 The Guide includes some suggested classroom activities using the Food Cards and Food Safety Scenes along with key messages on diet & nutrition and food safety which teachers can use as a point of reference.